Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 Is it necessary to see a doctor before getting the flu shot?

-The benefits of consulting a doctor
+What are the benefits of consulting a doctor?

 - Assessing your health status: Everyone’s health situation is unique and may affect how they respond to the flu vaccine.
 In the case of some specific conditions, such as immunity disorders, pregnancy, or certain chronic diseases, ask your GP before getting vaccinated.